Table of Contents

 Are nosebleeds serious?

-You’ll need to get medical attention if a nosebleed goes on for more than 20 minutes or if it occurs after an injury (such as a fall or a punch in the face), especially if you think you may have a broken nose.
+You’ll need to get medical attention if a nosebleed goes on for more than 20 minutes.
+You should also see a doctor if it occurs after an injury (such as a fall or a punch in the face), especially if you think you may have a broken nose.
 A nosebleed after a fall or car accident could be a sign of internal bleeding.

 Frequent nosebleeds may mean you have a more serious problem.
 For example, nosebleeds and bruising can be early signs of leukemia.
 Nosebleeds can also be a sign of a blood clotting or blood vessel disorder, or a nasal tumor (both cancerous and non-cancerous).